kathbruten/Project-1/README.md

 ### Git & GitHub
 I used GitPod as a local repository and IDE and GitHub as a remote repository.
 The process of version control was:
-First i created a new repository on GitHub
+First i created a new repository on GitHub.
+I set up a GitHub for this repository.
-I have then opened that repository on GitPod and started coding In GitPod i have created all the pages and and folders I was then saving my work and pushing it to GitHub repository to keep it safe Process for saving, commiting and pushing it to remote repository goes as follows (done in terminal) git add . for adding work to git git commit -m "Commit message" to commit the work on the stage git push to update work to GitHub
+In GitPod i have created all of my ideas for this project and the pages.
+I was then saving my work and pushing it to GitHub repository to keep it safe.
+I have included my process for saving, commiting and pushing my work below.
+This process was completed throughout my execusion of the project and was done in the terminal: git add . for adding work to git git commit -m "Commit message" to commit the work on the stage git push to update work to GitHub